chanzuckerberg/edu-design-system/packages/tokens/README.md

-## @chanzuckerberg/czedi-kit-tokens
+## @chanzuckerberg/eds-tokens

 Built with https://github.com/amzn/style-dictionary

-`czedi-kit-tokens` contains all the design tokens to be used by czedi-kit packages.
+`eds-tokens` contains all the design tokens to be used by czedi-kit packages.